BenchLabs/talk-vault-ephemeral-credentials/README.md

 ##### Use read credentials

-Generate new creds and use them:
+Generate new read creds and use them:
 ```bash
 vault read database/creds/dev-read
 Key                Value